seatsio/seatsio-js/README.md

 ```

 ## Error Handling
-When an API call results in an error, the promise returned from the `axios` call is rejected with the response received from the server.
+When an API call results in an error, a rejected promise is returned with the response received from the server.
 This response contains a message string describing what went wrong, and also two other properties:

 - `messages`: an array of error messages that the server returned.
 In most cases, this array will contain only one element.
 - `requestId`: the identifier of the request you made.
 Please mention this to us when you have questions, as it will make debugging easier.